What Constitutes Medical Malpractice and How to Build a Case

 Medical errors can happen in any healthcare setting, from a local doctor's office to a large surgical hospital.
 While some mistakes are minor, others can have life-altering consequences for patients and their families.
 Identifying the specific type of error that occurred is a critical part of determining the best legal strategy for your case.

-Medical malpractice attorneys will help you investigate the circumstances of your care to see if it falls into one of several common categories.
+Our attorneys will help you investigate the circumstances of your care to determine whether they fall into one of several common categories.
 Recognizing these patterns helps us understand where the system failed and who should be held responsible.
-Some of the most frequent types of medical malpractice include:
+Some common types of medical malpractice include:

 Misdiagnosis or delayed diagnosis: When a provider fails to identify a serious illness, it can lead to a loss of valuable treatment time and worsening health.